rufousJr/warpwoofwimble/content/pages/Divers/anecdotes.md

 # Annotations #

+## Samples ##
+The recording features samples of bird calls (see below) but the very start has a kind of rumbling that I have been unable to identify.
+Uncredited drums, perhaps?

 ## Birds ##

 The album recording opens with birdsong --- if anyone can identify it, contact me! --- and the lyrics are littered with references to the names and behaviours of various birds.